For the main reason life cannot arise naturally, the inability of the physical laws

 * All of Which, NASA, Brings Us To This: Life is the only thing in the cosmos aware of the cosmos' existence.
 And because life is a part of the cosmos, any proposed history including the "standard model" of big bang cosmology that cannot account for the origin of life is a failed model.
 Mainstream astronomy, origin-of-life, and cosmology institutions point to the presence of water, ironically, as a primary factor in the origin of life.
 However, as with hundreds of other materialist chicken and egg problems, water is essential for life but would prevent the origin of life.
 So, even if abiogenesis were possible, water would be one of its greatest barriers.
 What this peculiar situation indicates is that the standard model provides no help in explaining our origins.
 Thus, as Bob Enyart's presentation in Malibu at Pepperdine University demonstrations, there are no secular theories of origins.
 God exists.
 They don't.

 * DOA List of Abiogenesis Killers: Various resources necessary to maintain life are major barriers for the natural origin of life.
-The materialistic origin of life would be prevented by not only water, but sunlight, symbolism (i.e., a code), time, oxygen, and _____.
-(Please send suggestions for this list to Bob@rsr.org.)
+The materialistic origin of life would be prevented by water, sunlight, oxygen, ions, time, symbolism (i.e., a code).
+If you have other suggestions for this list please send them to Bob@rsr.org.
 The dead-on-arrival list of abiogenesis killers that, nonetheless, are vital for maintaining life, include...

-- Water: The universal solvent enemy of prebiotic molecules.
+- Water: The universal solvent enemy of prebiotic molecules (as above).